-Just then, it seemed to Joe Senior as if my foot had caught on something.
-Then I flicked my thumbs.
+It began to seem to Joe Senior as if my foot had caught on something.
+I stumbled, then I flicked my thumbs.
 As the lid flew off the box, I acted as if I had tripped, and I lunged forward with the box.
 The next several seconds appeared to occur in slow motion.

 What Joe believed to be ten reams of paper flew gloriously, gracefully out of the box toward Joe at his light table.
 His body turned to face the oncoming, deadly torrent of ruthless reams, though he instinctively pushed himself back on his stool, landing with his back against the wall and his arms spread out to his sides.
 His face contorted into a look of ghastly horror, both eyes cramping shut in anticipation of the disaster, and he cried out in anguish as ten empty reams landed harmlessly on him, his light table, and on the floor in front of me.

-In a moment, I was on the floor, too, doubled over in a fit of hysterical laughter.
+In a moment, I was on the floor with all of the fake reams, doubled over in a fit of breathless laughter.
 According to Ken, Joe opened one eye, saw that he was okay, and breathed heavily for some time with one hand on his chest and another on his forehead.
 He then picked up an empty ream and crushed it in his hand.
-As the joke sank in, he crumpled it up and walked over to where I was rolling around on the floor, suffocating in my hilarity.
+As the joke sank in, he crumpled it up and walked over to where I was rolling around on the floor, asphyxiating in my hilarity.
 He slam-dunked the crumpled wrapper on my head, and started bellowing:

 “That’s it!
 You hear me, you vicious little…?
-As soon as Joe gets back, we’re gonna can you like a tuna and you’ll just see if you ever set foot in this shop again!
+As soon as Joe gets back, we’re gonna can you, and you’ll just see if you ever set foot in this shop again!
 You think I’m joking?
 I swear I’m gonna…”

 He put his hand on his chest again.

-Thank goodness Ken was right in the doorway as Joe Junior, who must have heard the commotion, came back from next door.
+Thank goodness Ken was right in the doorway as Joe Junior, who must have heard the commotion, came back.
 Ken kept Junior outside long enough to explain the whole gag, and when Ken was finished, the two of them were laughing as hard as I was.
 This got Senior going again, and he was soon cursing all three of us.
-And the more he hollered, the funnier it all seemed.
+The more he hollered, the funnier it all seemed.
 We couldn’t calm down until the poor man stormed out of the shop, enraged beyond the capacity of any further speech.

-“Is this another one?”
-He shouted.
+“Is this another one?” he shouted.
 “Another one of your phony reams?
 I’ve had it with you and your stupid practical jokes!”
-And at this moment, he flung the ream, frisby-style, toward me on the other side of the pressroom.
+And at this moment, he flung the ream, Frisbee-style, toward me on the other side of the pressroom.

 I didn’t even bother to move.
 After all, Joe was screaming about finding a fake ream of paper.
 Why move?

 When the ream was about two feet from my head, however, I had the sudden thought that it was moving rather fast for an empty ream thrown from fifteen feet away.
-Alas, there was no time for another thought after that, nor was there time to try to evade the projectile.
+Indeed, it clearly was an actual ream of paper.
+There was no time for another thought after that, nor had I any chance of evading the projectile.
 In an instant, all went blank.

 The next thing I remember was lying on the floor with my hand on my eye.
 Man, it hurt!
-Ken came out of the darkroom, and his jaw nearly hit the floor.
+Ken came out of the darkroom, mystified and alarmed to see me so laid out.
 Joe Junior had even rushed in to see what had happened.
 My mind was a bit foggy for a moment, but before long, it all came back to me: Joe Senior had thrown a five-pound ream of paper—it might as well have been a brick—from all the way across the pressroom and hit me squarely in the left eye.
 It was justice.
 I was at peace with it: an eye for a near heart attack.

 Joe Senior, however, is one of those snatch-defeat-from-the-jaws-of-victory kind of guys.
 Instantly, all three men were at my side, Joe Senior taking my right hand, slapping it, and asking me if I could hear him.

-Was I okay?
-He finally had his revenge, and he was asking me if I was okay?
+Was I OK?
+Seriously?
+He finally had taken his revenge, and he was asking me if I was OK?
 Could this be true?
 Now, could I possibly let this go?